 Writing a Script

-At its most basic, video editing involves trimming, rearranging, and combining clips and shots to create a full video.
-You might simply combine various shots with basic transitions to create a video.
-Or you could combine clips, add new elements, overlay audio, and insert advanced transitions to create more complex videos.
+Basic video editing skills to learn should include trimming, rearranging, and combining clips and shots to create a full video.
+You might simply combine various shots with basic transitions to make your video.
+Or you could combine clips, add new elements, overlay audio, and insert advanced transitions to create more complex videos as you build your video editing skills.
 Video editing is often done on a small scale for simple productions.
 Think about the narrative and desired flow, remove unwanted footage and elements, select the best clips, and add special effects to produce an effective video.

 Adding Audio to Videos

-Adding audio to a video enhances the overall impact.
+Adding audio to a video enhances the overall impact and is among the most important video editing skills to learn.
 The music or other sounds must synchronize with the video to create a cohesive effect.
 When the audio matches the visual content well, it helps engage the audience, and it enhances the overall quality of the video.
 Many programs and apps have compiled libraries of sounds and music that are specifically intended to be used in videos and provide these tracks for free for video creators.
 If you aren't selecting audio from one of these libraries, you will likely need to get permission from a copyright holder before using a track.
 You could also search for audio that has a Creative Commons license that is compatible with how you want to use the audio.

 Adobe Premiere Pro

-Adobe Premiere Pro is video editing software used by industry experts.
+Adobe Premiere Pro is video editing software used by industry experts, and it allows users to really expand the range of their video editing skills.
 This program offers powerful tools that enable you to produce and polish videos in a variety of formats.
-You can also integrate Premiere Pro with other programs and apps, such as Adobe Photoshop, as you edit and produce videos.
+You can also integrate Premiere Pro with other programs and apps, such as Adobe Photoshop, as you edit and produce videos for your business.
 Adobe continues to update and expand Premiere Pro to make it more powerful and easy to use.

 When making videos, you must adhere to copyright laws that protect content created by others.
 Content created after 1922 is automatically copyright-protected, and you must acquire permission to use it unless it's royalty-free content.
 Royalty-free content is material that is provided for reuse in specific ways.
 The reuse may be general, non-commercial, or non-commercial with modification.
 Royalty-free content may require a one-time fee to use it.
 Some copyrighted content is available to use without permission under fair-use laws.
 Fair-use laws dictate how others can use content, and users need to research how these laws pertain to specific materials before using them.